RohanKetkar/Travel1/README.md

 # Travel
 # Travel
 # Travel
-Travel page to have a trave plan 😎
+Travel page to have a travel plan 😎